 2D MAMMOGRAMS are traditional digital mammograms which we have been using for decades.
 They are safe and effective at detecting breast cancer.

 How often do I need a mammogram?
 There are so many different recommendations.

-I know that there are is so much confusing information out there.
+I know that there is so much confusing information out there.
 From my perspective, it's a no-brainer.
 Mammograms save lives.
 I have personally diagnosed breast cancer in patients ranging in age from 23-95.
-The American College of Radiology currently recommmends mammograms EVERY YEAR FOR ALL WOMEN AGES 40 AND OVER, regardless of history.
+The American College of Radiology currently recommends mammograms EVERY YEAR FOR ALL WOMEN AGES 40 AND OVER, regardless of history.
 I whole-heartedly agree with this, and this is what I encourage for all of my patients and my family and friends.
 This is also what I do for myself.

 What else can I do for screening my breasts?
 What about ultrasound/ABUS?